freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 180.1

 Now you have two files in staging.
-To commit them, you can use `git commit -m "initial commit"`.
+To commit them, you can use `git commit -m "Initial commit"`.
 The `-m` stands for "message".
-Often times, the first commit of a repo will have the message "initial commit".
-Commit your two files with the message `initial commit`.
+Often times, the first commit of a repo will have the message "Initial commit".
+Commit your two files with the message `Initial commit`.

 #### HINTS